An Inquiry Maths lesson

-1. Orientation to the prompt: questioning, noticing and wondering
+1. Orientation to the prompt: question, notice and wonder

-The teacher reviews the questions and statements (perhaps 'thinking aloud') and might take the opportunity to comment on possible directions the inquiry could take.
-Students select a regulatory card - a selection that is then justified in a class discussion.
+The teacher reviews the questions and observations (perhaps 'thinking aloud') and might take the opportunity to comment on possible lines the inquiry.
+Students participate in directing the inquiry by selecting a regulatory card - a selection that is then justified in a class discussion.

-Students might decide on a period of exploration when they aim to generate more examples or find a case that satisfies the condition in the prompt.
-At the end of this period, they might have formed a generalisation through an inductive process of pattern-spotting.
+Students might decide on a period of exploration when they aim to generate more examples, find a case that satisfies the condition in the prompt or test a conjecture.
+At the end of this period, students might have formed a generalisation through an inductive process of pattern-spotting.

-Students identify an impasse that can only be overcome with new conceptual or procedural knowledge.
-Their request for instruction might lead to a whole-class episode when knowledge is shared or constructed collaboratively.
-Alternatively, the teacher might encourage small-group instruction (from the teacher or a student).
+Students might identify an impasse that can only be overcome with new conceptual or procedural knowledge.
+Their request for an explanation might lead to a whole-class episode when knowledge is shared or constructed collaboratively.
+Alternatively, the teacher might encourage small-group instruction (led by the teacher or a student).

-Students prove a conjecture or generalisation they have made earlier in the inquiry.
+Students prove a generalisation they have made earlier in the inquiry.
 They reason deductively, perhaps with formal algebra or through a structural analysis of a mathematical model.

 Students present their results in written or other forms.
 The teacher often calls on students to present their work in progress or suggest new ideas and directions to the class.

 The teacher leads students in reflecting on the course of the inquiry, and in evaluating how successfully the class has resolved the questions posed at the beginning.